FAIR stands for Factor Analysis of Information Risk. Simply stated, it is a model that describes what risk is, how it works and how to quantify it.

 Note that all three methodology types can be useful for most organizations, and should be complementary.

 FAIR is conceptually very straightforward.
 That said, many of the risk scenarios we face in our profession are not.
-As a result, analyzing a complex scenario with even a simple modeling structure like FAIR can feel difficult, especially at first.
+As a result, analyzing a complex scenario with even a simple modeling structure like FAIR can feel difficult, especially at first, without the support of proper tooling.

 The good news is that besides being conceptually simple, FAIR is highly flexible.
 This allows the user to operate in “quick-and-dirty” mode or “down in the weeds”, whichever is appropriate given time, resources, and the significance of the problem being analyzed.
 In fact, the vast majority of FAIR analyses fall into the quick-and-dirty category because that’s all that is required in most instances.